nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 3. grow my muscles
 ----------------------------------------------------------------------
 ```
-In the current plans list above, there are 3 plans available.
+In the current list of plans shown above, there are 3 plans available.

 ---
 ### List details of a Plan: `plan /details`